AimerGDiaz/Codes_Repository/README.md

 --->

-Welcome to my code repository, most or all of it I’ve learned in a very incuslive sense of the word (including copy from internet fourms), following this beautiful logic of public domain I’ve made these notes available, the idea it’s to have a server-independent repository, a repository on the cloud, or should I say, on the bottom of the ocean with several copies in several sites of the world, for today and maybe, just maybe, even avaivlable in a post-apocallyptic ecological disaster.
+Welcome to my code repository, most or all of it I’ve learned in a very inclusive sense of the word (including copy from internet forums), following this beautiful logic of public domain I’ve made these notes available, the idea it’s to have a server-independent repository, a repository on the cloud, or should I say, on the bottom of the ocean with several copies in several sites of the world, for today and maybe, just maybe, even available on a post-global disaster era, available physically but not online 🤭.

-I will try to indicate here the structure of all the folders of this repository, with links for instance to where the same code is used but in different projects (all of which would be on bioinformatics next-generation data analysis.).
+I will try to indicate here the structure of all the folders of this repository with links for instance to where the same code is used but in different projects (all of which would be on bioinformatics next-generation data analysis.).
 As an example a very basic but useful code I wrote in bash syntax take a given list (better a SRA table from NCBI SRA Data repository) and download it discriminating if the file is